pybites/pybites.github.io-source/content/guest-vtscan-api-click-pywin.md

 So in human language, a REST API is just a web-based endpoint that we can send HTTP requests to.
 This endpoint in turn will query an application on the backend and will return some data based on what the application does.

-In our example, we will post a file to a webserver, and the webserver will send the file to a number of anti-virus.
+In our example, we will post a file to a webserver, and the webserver will send the file to a number of anti-virus scanners.
 The results of all these scans will be put in a report to indicate if a file has been flagged as a virus or not.

 <a name="api-key-protection"></a>